anmolagarwal999/television-discourse-decoded/README.md

 * **`transcription_related/run_pipeline_transcription.py`**: Transcribes each utterance identified during the diarization process, providing a text representation of the spoken content.
 * **`tv_debs_utils/debate_utils.py`**: Contains a set of utility functions for processing, downloading, and truncating videos.

-### Dataset
+### Dataset contents
-This dataset contains metadata and labels for YouTube videos used in our work.
+This dataset `data/video_details.json` contains metadata and labels for YouTube videos used in our work.
 Each entry in the dataset corresponds to a video and includes various fields detailing the video's attributes, statistics, and detected hashtags.
 - **`video_idx`**: A unique index assigned to each video in the dataset.
 - **`yt_vid_id`**: The unique identifier for the video on YouTube.
 This is the `videoId` that appears in YouTube URLs.
 - **`yt_vid_url`**: The full URL to the video on YouTube.